The Mount Sinai Department of Dermatology

 - Medical, surgical, and cosmetic dermatology

-Thirteen faculty members see patients at the Faculty Practice Associates building at 5 East 98th Street in New York City.
+Nineteen faculty members see patients at the Dermatology Faculty Practice at 5 East 98th Street in New York City.
 We also have five part-time chiefs at our affiliate hospitals, where we run the dermatology departments:

 - Refuah Health Center